goldbergyoni/nodejs-traffic-shadowing-tests/demo-traffic-shadow-flow.md

 - Add new functionality - if temp is too high
 - Before moving to the next code, run this in the background
 - Watch mode, choose production, "production your tests" #1
-- Code something else #1
-- Notification, something breaks #1
+    - Do something else, a notification that something breaks #1
+- It fails, I can notice that it's related to Vespa
+- Let's 'double click' on Vespa, see log

 - Punch: